Islamsulaiman/postgress_udacity_bookstore/README.md

 - nodemon for automatic reload at development stage
 - postgres for data base

+## what dose this API do:

+### This is the backend for an online store, so you can do the following:

+1. Create user with password and additional ,data will be stored inside DB.
+2. Open new order for users.
+3. Add products into your cart.
+4. Gather information about users, products and orders for logged in users.
+5. Delete your profile.
+6. Update your user profile data.
+7. Show user dashboard.

 ## Setting up the postgres DB

 ### on postgres shell